General Information

 to be used.

-Note: Research papers and data analysis projects must be done individually.
-Implementation projects can be
+Note: Research papers must be done individually.
+Implementation or data

-done individually or in groups of 2 students (depending on the scope and complexity
+done individually or in groups of up to 3 students (depending on the scope and complexity

 of the project, and with prior approval).